 What computer brands does Drexel recommend?

 Will a desktop or a laptop system be better?

-Notebooks, Netbooks and tablets make it easy to work anywhere.
-Further they can take advantage of DragonFly, Drexel's wireless network, to access the campus network and the Internet without wires from virtually the entire campus.
+Laptops make it easy to work from almost anywhere on campus using Drexel's wireless network (Dragonfly) to access the campus network and the Internet.
 Desktop systems usually offer a lower entry price point.
-Note that newer tablets such as iPad or Galaxy are not replacements for a production Windows PC or a Mac.
+Tablets (such as the iPad and Galaxy) are not considered replacements for a Windows PC or a Mac computer.

 What software will I need; what does Drexel provide for me?

 University computer labs are equipped with software necessary for classes held in them, but you will need some software for your own computer.